prototypefund/Digital_Bargeld-docs/core/api-sync.rst

   for example due to concurrent activities from other accounts on the same account!

-  The request must also include an "Sync-Signature" signing the "If-Match" SHA-512 value and the SHA-512 hash of the body with the account private key.
+  The request MUST also include an "Sync-Signature" signing the "If-Match" SHA-512 value and the SHA-512 hash of the body with the account private key.

-  Finally, the SHA-512 hash of the body must also be given in an "Etag" header of the request (so that the signature can be verified before the upload is allowed to proceed).
-We note that the use of "ETag" in HTTP requests is non-standard, but in this case logical.
+  Finally, the SHA-512 hash of the body MUST also be given in an "If-None-Match" header of the request (so that the signature can be verified before the upload is allowed to proceed).

   The uploaded body must have at least 32 bytes of payload (see suggested upload format beginning with an ephemeral key).